THE LIST SO FAR.....

 of the LDDC from 1983-1998

-His present job is Community Affairs Manager at News
+Before he moved to his present job at Groundworks Peter was Community Affairs Manager at News

 International Limited.
-He has worked on some of the high profile appeals
+He worked on some of the high profile appeals

-which appear in the national papers including the Gujarati earthquake
+which appeared in the national papers including the Gujarati earthquake

 and the seige at Beslan.
 He was also instrumental in creating the the